iandunn/WordPress-Skeleton/README.md

 ## Customizations

-* Database credentials, table prefix and salts stored in single, unversioned */database.php* instead of using different local configs for development/staging/production.
-This keeps the shared configuration values versioned in *wp-config.php*, but makes sure that [the production database credentials are never versioned](http://wordpress.stackexchange.com/q/52682/3898).
+* Instance-specific config values (database credentials, table prefix, salts, etc) stored in a single, unversioned */instance-config.php* instead of using separate files for development/staging/production.
+This keeps the shared configuration values versioned in *wp-config.php*, but lets each installation change the values that are specific to it.
+It also makes sure that [the production database credentials are never versioned](http://wordpress.stackexchange.com/q/52682/3898).
 * WordPress core stored in */wordpress/* instead of */wp/*.
 * *.htaccess* rewrite rules for */wordpress/wp-admin/* and */wordpress/wp-includes/* so they can be accessed from */wp-admin/* and */wp-includes/*.
 * *.htaccess* rewrite rules for all root-level *.php* files to live in */wordpress/*, but still be accessed from */*